Steam generator (nuclear power): Description

 In other types of reactors, such as the pressurised heavy water reactors of the CANDU design, the primary fluid is heavy water.
 Liquid metal cooled reactors such as the Russian BN-600 reactor use a liquid metal, such as sodium, as the primary coolant.
 These also use heat exchangers between primary metal coolant and the secondary water coolant, and thus their secondary and tertiary cooling is similar to a PWR.

 A steam generator's heat-exchange tubes have an important safety role, because they separate radioactive and non-radioactive fluid systems.
 (The primary coolant becomes briefly radioactive from its exposure to the core, and also has trace amounts of longer-lived radioactive isotopes dissolved in it, such as dissolved atoms of iron from pipes.)
 Because the primary coolant is at higher pressure, a ruptured heat-exchange tube would cause primary coolant to leak into the secondary loop.
-Typically this would require the plant to shutdown for repair.
+Typically this would require the plant to shut down for repair.
 To avoid such primary-secondary leaks, steam generator tubes are periodically inspected by eddy-current testing, and individual tubes can be plugged to remove them from operation.
 As with many nuclear components, mechanical engineers determine the inspection frequency using the known rates of corrosion and crack propagation in the material.
 If an inspection finds that a tube wall is thin enough that it might corrode through before the next scheduled inspection, the tube is plugged.
 (Plugging a tube is typically easier than attempting to repair it.
 There are many small heat-exchange tubes, and steam generators are designed with excess tubes to allow some to be plugged.)